cyberxml/log4j-poc/README.md

 # log4j-poc

-## An LDAP exploit for CVE-2021-44228 Log4Shell
+## An LDAP RCE  exploit for CVE-2021-44228 Log4Shell

 ### Description

-The exploit code in this demo is based on that found at https://github.com/kozmer/log4j-shell-poc
+The rmeote exploit code in this demo is based on that found at https://github.com/kozmer/log4j-shell-poc

 ### Prerequisites